coralproject/ask-docs/docs_dir/user/ask.md

 * `FRONTEND_HOST`: set to your desired IP address for the front end.
     * On Mac, the default Docker Machine IP for laptops is `192.168.99.100`.
-    * On Linux, this should be set to `127.0.0.1` or a private IP address.

 MongoDB: